Start9Labs/documentation/site/source/user-manual/service-guides/bitcoin/blockchain-copy.rst

 .. warning:: This is an advanced feature and should be used with caution.
 Start9 is not responsible for any damage you might cause through SSH access.

-If you have already synced the Bitcoin blockchain to the tip on one Embassy, and would like to skip IBD on another Embassy, follow this guide.
+If you have already synced the Bitcoin blockchain to the tip on one server, and would like to skip IBD on another server, follow this guide.

 .. note:: The following guide requires that you have already :ref:`setup SSH on both Start9 servers<ssh>`.
-  In this guide, we will refer to your synced Embassy as embassy-AAAAAAA.local and the Embassy with no Bitcoin synced as embassy-BBBBBBB.local.
+  In this guide, we will refer to your synced server as example-A.local and the server with no Bitcoin synced as example-B.local.
 Of course, please replace AAAAAAA and BBBBBBB with your appropriate Start9 servers' names.

-**Install but don't start Bitcoin Core on the blockchain-less Embassy**
+**Install but don't start Bitcoin Core on the blockchain-less server**

 #.
-Log into `https://embassy-BBBBBBB.local` and install Bitcoin Core (**Marketplace > Bitcoin > Bitcoin Core > Install**).
+Log into `https://example-B.local` and install Bitcoin Core (**Marketplace > Bitcoin > Bitcoin Core > Install**).
 Do *NOT* yet **CONFIGURE** or **START** Bitcoin Core.

-**Prep your Embassy with the synced blockchain**
+**Prep your server with the synced blockchain**

 #.
-Stop the Bitcoin Core service on `https://embassy-AAAAAAA.local` (**Services > Bitcoin Core > Stop**)
+Stop the Bitcoin Core service on `https://example-A.local` (**Services > Bitcoin Core > Stop**)

-#. :ref:`Open an ssh session <connecting-via-ssh>` to embassy-AAAAAAAA.local
+#. :ref:`Open an ssh session <connecting-via-ssh>` to example-A.local

 #.
 Once at the shell, perform the following commands